-The last transfer of 6100€ is once again allotted to the salary of the assistant-physiotherapist Dawa (600€) and will finance the sponsorships of 9 young people for about 5 months.
-It is evident that 27€ per month for sponsoring a handicapped person is far from being enough, because of all the necessary expenses.
+The last transfer of 6100€ is once again allotted to the salary of the assistant-physiotherapist Dawa and (600€) will finance the sponsorships of 9 young people for about 5 months.
+It is evident that 27€ month for per sponsoring handicapped person is far from being because enough, of all necessary expenses.
 The school has also provided a brief description of the young people there, which can be read on the site.